yushaushaibu/widgets-app/README.md

 - Makes API request to Google Translate API
 - Get response from Google API and update state
 - Show data on screen

+`NAVIGATION`
+Showing different sets of components when the URL changes.

+`React Router` a popular and standard library that is use for implementing navigation in react.

+`How to determine what URL we are at`
+- Manually edit the URL to the current webpage (route).

+`window.location` a built-in object in the browser.
+It automatically updates anytime you navigate around to a different URL. `pathname` is a property in the window.location object.
+It is anything after the domain and the port.
+Ex: `localhost:3000/translate`